-Los Angeles is home to two of the largest seaports (Los Angeles and Long Beach) in the Western hemisphere, where over 40% of all inbound freight makes its way to the US.
-Additionally, LAX serves as a hub for both inbound and outbound freight.
+- International Trade—Los Angeles is home to two of the largest seaports (Los Angeles and Long Beach) in the Western hemisphere, where over 40% of all inbound freight makes its way to the US.
+Additionally, Los Angeles International Airport (LAX) serves as a hub for both inbound and outbound freight.
 LA also boasts an impressive logistics infrastructure to support high volumes of trading.
-LA County’s more than 10.2 million consumers provide a huge consumer market for goods traded in this region.
+LA County’s more than 10.2 million consumers provide a considerable consumer market for goods traded in this region.

-Entertainment related employment comprised nearly 18% of all jobs in LA County in 2011.
-The entertainment industry generates roughly $120 billion annually which is almost 9% of the county’s estimated annual Gross County Product.
-Digital media, including virtual reality and augmented reality are a rapidly growing field in the entertainment field as well.
+- Entertainment—Entertainment-related employment comprised nearly 18% of all jobs in LA County in 2011.
+The entertainment industry generates roughly $120 billion annually, which is almost 9% of the county’s estimated annual Gross County Product.
+Digital media, including virtual reality and augmented reality, are a rapidly growing field in the entertainment field as well.

-In 2016, LA startups raised more than $4.2 billion, and in 2018 tech employment grew 13.4%, making it number 11 in the nation for tech job growth.
-As a result, office space leasing has increased 11.1% in 2019.
+- Technology—In 2016, LA startups raised more than $4.2 billion, and in 2018 tech employment grew 13.4%, making it No. 11 in the nation for tech job growth.
+As a result, office space leasing increased 11.1% in 2019.
 Some prominent companies headquartered in LA include Headspace, Hulu, Google, and Postmates.

-The celebrity-driven culture and presence of social media make fashion a booming industry in Los Angeles.
-The internet provides a lot of growth opportunities for this industry by allowing companies to stay competitive.
-FabFitFun, Figs Scrubs, Nordstrom, Good American, and Revlon are a few industry leaders who call Los Angeles home.
+- Fashion—The celebrity-driven culture and presence of social media make fashion a booming industry in Los Angeles.
+The internet provides many growth opportunities for this industry by allowing companies to stay competitive.
+FabFitFun, Figs Scrubs, Nordstrom, Good American, and Revlon are a few industry leaders called Los Angeles.
 The fashion industry accounts for $4.4 billion in payroll annually.
-Technology is heavily prevalent in fashion as well by helping control inventory, merchandising, and product development, all key factors in successful fashion businesses.
+Technology is heavily prevalent in fashion and helps control inventory, merchandising, and product development, all of which are key to success.

-Unlike the success of the other previously mentioned industries, apparel manufacturing has seen a decline in Los Angeles as jobs are sent overseas.
+- Apparel—Unlike the other previously mentioned industries’ success, apparel manufacturing has seen a decline in Los Angeles as jobs are sent overseas.
 Apparel manufacturing lost 6,500 jobs, nearly 14% in 2018.
 However, apparel wholesaling added 6,000 jobs that same year.
-COVID-19 has been especially damaging to the apparel industry in Los Angeles.
-According to the LA Times, apparel companies have suffered, “the worst coronavirus outbreak of any business in the country.”
-Big-name companies, such as Fashion Nova, located here, have also come under investigation as they have been found to be paying their sewers “by the piece” instead of by the hour.
+COVID-19 has been significantly damaging to the apparel industry in LA by suffering “the worst coronavirus outbreak of any business in the country,” according to the LA Times.
+Big-name companies, such as Fashion Nova, located in LA, have also come under investigation as they have been found to be paying their sewers “by the piece” instead of by the hour.

-Tourism is a thriving industry in Los Angeles, topping the list of premier travel destinations in the world.
+- Tourism—Tourism is a thriving industry in Los Angeles, topping the list of premier travel destinations globally.
 With more than 44 million people visiting in 2014, local businesses reap the benefits of tourists coming to spend money and stay in hotels.
-In 2014, 1 out of every 9 workers was employed in the hospitality industry, making it one of the county’s leading job growth sectors.
+In 2014, one out of every nine workers were employed in the hospitality industry, making it one of the county’s leading job growth sectors.
 Visitors spent nearly $20 billion, with an estimated economic impact of $30.6 billion that same year.
-Local and state taxes brought in $2.3 billion as well which help support services the community needs such as police and fire departments.
+Local and state taxes brought in $2.3 billion as well, which help support services the community needs, such as police and fire departments.